Can You Sue for PTSD After a Car Accident in New York?

 You are entitled to monetary compensation for PTSD after a car accident in New York.
 However, insurance companies and defense attorneys fight to limit compensation.
 For quantifiable damages, such as medical expenses and financial losses, it is difficult for the defense to argue against the evidence presented.
 However, for emotional and psychological harm, such as PTSD, insurers and defense lawyers will argue that the symptoms are not severe enough to justify an economic recovery.
 Our New York car accident lawyers will fight for all the compensation you deserve.

 The Carrion Law Firm is committed to aggressively advocating for those injured in car accidents.
-Our team of lawyers has the experience, knowledge, and resources to fight for compensation for your physical injuries as well as your psychological harm.
+Our team of Queens car accident lawyers has the experience, knowledge, and resources to fight for compensation for your physical injuries as well as your psychological harm.
 To review your case and legal rights, contact our law offices at (718) 841-0083.